Gassandrid/ewan.my/content/Personal Canon.md

 **Philip Glass** for minimalism that builds complexity through repetition.
 Einstein on the Beach, Glassworks, Koyaanisqatsi. music as recursive process, emotion through mathematical structure.

 **Bach** through Hofstadter's lens: fugues as conversations between voices, canons as self-modifying systems. mathematical beauty in counterpoint.

+**Simon Conradi** for his elegant eigen-creature art.
+I have found beauty in art recently through GEB and its motivations behind escher, but Conradi was the first organic discovery that I enjoyed immediately.

 ***